-This is the situation: the Project Manager has written the specifications, everything is clear and you only have to do the kick start to you team of developers.
+The Product Manager has written the specifications, everything is clear and you only have to give the kick start to you team of developers.

-This point is where you can start to fail.
-If you let every programmer (that is lazy by definition) to take its own decisions, your project will be pure anarchy.
+At this point is where you can start to fail.
+If you let every programmer (that is lazy by definition) to do whatever he/she wants, your project will be pure anarchy.

-Here there is a short list of things to consider before starting to write code to have some chance to do the job in an acceptable amount of time and without losing your mental health.
+This is a short list of things to consider before starting to write code.
+They will give you some chance to create a good product without losing your mental health.

 1. Select a VCS and Lay Down the Rules for Commits and Branches

 I suggest you to use Git.
-I have already explained the reasons in this post but, to make it short, Git is fast, cheap (not because it's free but in terms of disk usage) and extremely powerful.
+I have already explained the reasons in this post but, to make it short, Git is fast, cheap (not just because it's free, but also in terms of disk usage) and extremely powerful.

 Then, set clear rules for commits and branches, to avoid that your repository becomes a landfill.
 You can take inspiration from this great post.
 The rules should also cover commit comments, because it's important that every change is well documented.

 2. Define Coding Styles

-Using the same code style is very important if many developers are working on the same project.
+Using the same code style is crucial when many developers are working on the same project.
 Everyone should be able to understand and modify every piece of code without spending time to feel comfortable with indentation and names.

 3. Define the Style for the Technical Documentation

-Every function should be preceded by a comment and Doxygen is a wonderful tool to collect all those comments and generate a document or a website for a quick reference.
+It's a good practice to write a short description before each function.
+Doxygen is a wonderful tool to collect all those comments and generate a document or a website for a quick reference.

 Obviously not everything can be specified in a comment into source files.
-To write documents that can be easily managed by a VCS, I suggest Markdown and Multi-Markdown.
-The idea behind MD is to have an easy-to-write language to create HTML snippets that is also easy-to-read while MMD adds some features (such as tables) maintaining the same philosophy.
+To write documents that can be easily managed by a VCS, you can use Markdown and Multi-Markdown.
+The idea behind MD is to have an easy-to-write language to create HTML snippets that is also easy-to-read.
+MMD adds some features (such as tables) maintaining the same philosophy.